-Final Conversion to ROPES V14.0
+Final Conversion to ROPES V16.0

-At this point you have a working ROPES V14.0 system with a copy of your current system's control information as of the date you ran the first migration.
-To make the final cut-over to version 14.0, proceed as follows:
+At this point you have a working ROPES V16.0 system with a copy of your current system's control information as of the date you ran the first migration.
+To make the final cut-over to version 16.0, proceed as follows:

-1. Schedule your conversion for a time when you can freeze all activity on the old ROPES files and libraries.
-When that time comes:

-2. Make a complete backup of all the ROPES libraries and files.
-Prepare and test JCL to restore your backup files in the event a fall back is necessary.

-- 3. Rerun the steps above under Creating The Test System Part 2 to perform the final conversion. - You can now go into production with ROPES Version 14.0.
-Should any problems arise during the first few hours, you will be able to fall back to your old version by replacing the files and libraries with the backups, remove the Version 14.0 CICS tables and groups, and restore the previous version's tables and groups.
+- 1. Schedule your conversion for a time when you can freeze all activity on the old ROPES files and libraries.
+When that time comes: - 2.
+Make a complete backup of all the ROPES libraries and files.
+Prepare and test JCL to restore your backup files in the event a fall back is necessary. - 3.
+Rerun the steps above under Creating The Test System Part 2 to perform the final conversion. - 4.
+Review the batch JCL used to run ROPES Utilities for changes between your old release and the new release.
+If you run the Batch Queue Reorganization Program (ROPEBQOR, job RUNBQOR), there was a change introduced in V12 that was not noted in this manual.
+The Batch Queue Reorganization program was enhanced to run much faster.
+This enhancement required the inclusion of the ROPERPI data set in the job's JCL.
+Compare the V16.0 RUNBQOR JCL with what you are using now and adjust accordingly. - You can now go into production with ROPES Version 16.0.
+Should any problems arise during the first few hours, you will be able to fall back to your old version by replacing the files and libraries with the backups, remove the Version 16.0 CICS tables and groups, and restore the previous version's tables and groups.
 This can be done with minimal data loss.
 Only new data created during this initial period will be in danger.
 This data can be recovered from the new ROPES Queue by making a sequential (archive) copy of the new ROPEQBR file with the IDCAMS REPRO command.
 Then the ROPERELO program (either version) or the ROPELRPT program may be used to extract the reports from this archive for the time period in question.